 The focal length of macro lenses ranges from 50mm to 200mm.
 Although many zoom lenses boast a macro setting, these are usually less than half life-size magnification – true macro, however, begins with 1:1, with some lenses offering even more.

-A 50-60mm lens is suitable for general macro photography work but if you want greater subject-to-lens distance a 100mm lens will give you this, but normally at a higher price.
+A 50-60mm lens is suitable for general macro photography work.
+At a higher price, a 100mm lens will give you a greater subject-to-lens distance.

 A 90-105mm macro lens is a popular choice, with many companies offering a lens in this range (or equivalent).
 You can also look for macro lenses with built-in image stabilisation, as this can help keep your images sharp.

-For creatures like butterflies and dragonflies, lens-to-subject distance becomes even more important, so your focal length needs to be greater/longer.
+For creatures like butterflies and dragonflies, lens-to-subject distance becomes even more important, so the focal length needs to be greater/longer.

 The 150-200mm lens range is the most expensive, but you will appreciate the extra power when stalking flighty subjects like this Gatekeeper butterfly (above).
-It’ll also give you even more distance from scary subjects like spiders!
+It’ll also allow you more distance from scary subjects like spiders, or skittish ones.

 2. Make a Standard Zoom Focus Closer by Adding Tubes